 Soak Up Some Local History at the Museums

-There are 3 main Farmers Markets on the Big Island – Keauhou, Kona & Hilo Farmers Market – plus 4 smaller markets located across the Island.
-At each you’ll find lots of fresh fruits and vegetables along with locally made arts and crafts – and at some you can even sit down for a quick meal created with all the delicious local produce.
-One of the best big island activities.
+There are 3 main Farmers Markets on the Big Island – Keauhou, Kona Town & Hilo Farmers Market – plus 4 smaller markets located across the Island.
+At each you’ll find lots of fresh vegetables and fruits in Hawaii along with locally made arts and crafts – and at some you can even sit down for a quick meal created with all the delicious local produce: easily one of the best big island activities.

 Take a Dip in The Hot Springs